WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 From the WPML developers, they have created a suite of modules in a single plugin, which is also known as Toolset.
 It consists of six extension packs that allow you to be specific in your own creation if you are building your website.
 If you are a website owner and a hands-on builder, you can take over all the functionality and aesthetics by using Toolset.
 Without opening a code editor or doing some programming, it is indeed the ideal companion for users who are starting their own WordPress site creation.

-If you want to see the plugin for yourself, you can try out the free version which allows you to create custom post types, custom fields, and custom taxonomies.
-On the other hand, if you want to experience all of its core components.
+Hence, you must purchase one of its annual subscription packages if you want to experience all of its core components.
 The price starts at $69 for 1 site, good for 1 year.
 They also offer 3 site plans for $149 per year, and if you are building several sites, you can have the $299 plan good for unlimited sites for 1 year.
 However, if you’re not satisfied with its services, Toolset offers a money-back guarantee within 30 days which is great.

 Toolset Key Features